openinsight-proj/OpenInsight/README.md

 With OpenInsight, you can choose different storage databases for different data (Metrics, Tracing, Logging), or you can choose a unified storage database for storage and analysis.

+**Our aim is to extend and not to replace the OpenTelemetry Collector.**

 # Scenarios
 ## 1. Clickhouse
 You only choose Clickhouse for Logging & Tracing & Metrics(In the Future) store.